Breakbeat: 1990s: Evolution as electronic dance genre

 In the late-1980s, breakbeat became an essential feature of many genres of breaks music which became popular within the global dance music scene, including acid breaks, electro-funk, and Miami bass, and a decade later big beat and nu skool breaks.

 In the early 1990s, acid house artists and producers started using breakbeat samples in their music to create breakbeat hardcore.
 The hardcore scene then diverged into subgenres like jungle and drum and bass, which generally was faster and focused more on complex sampled drum patterns.
 An example of this is Goldie's album Timeless.
 Josh Lawford of Ravescene prophesied that breakbeat was "the death-knell of rave" because the ever-changing drumbeat patterns of breakbeat music didn't allow for the same zoned out, trance-like state that the standard, steady 4/4 beats of house enabled.

 Incorporating many components of those genres, the Florida breaks subgenre followed during the early-to-mid 1990s and had a unique sound that was soon internationally popular among producers, DJs, and club-goers.

 In 1994, the influential techno act Autechre released Anti EP in response to the Criminal Justice and Public Order Act 1994, deliberately using advanced algorithmic programming to generate non-repetitive breakbeats for the full duration of the tracks, in order to subvert the legal definitions within that legislation which specified in the section creating police powers to remove ravers from raves that "'music' includes sounds wholly or predominantly characterised by the emission of a succession of repetitive beats".

-In the late 1990s, another style of breakbeat emerged, funky breaks, a style that was incorporating elements of trance, hip-hop and jungle.
+In the late 1990s, another style of breakbeat emerged, 'big beat', a style that was incorporating elements of trance, hip-hop and jungle.
 It was pioneered by the Chemical Brothers and James Lavelle's Mo'Wax imprint.
 The genre had commercial peak in 1997, when such music was topping in pop charts and often featured in commercials.
 The most notable artists of the sound were the Prodigy, Death in Vegas, the Crystal Method, and Propellerheads.

+In the 2020s, breakbeats became a common signature in songs done by British popstar PinkPantheress.